BAPTISMS - ST PETERS RICHMOND

 arrivals to the colony, they were rapidly loosing their original convict origins.

-have no entry on this parish register.
+There were ten baptisms in the State Archives Pioneer Series file which have no entry on this parish register.
 It is very likely that most of

 these result from typographical errors and relate to post 1840 baptisms.